-- A request for redress or a Jury's decision to consider redress shall be based on a claim or possibility that a yacht's score in a race or series has, through no fault of her own, been made significantly worse by - (a) an improper action or omission of the Race Officer, - (b) action of a yacht that was breaking rule 14, - (d) a yacht against which a penalty has been imposed under rule 2 or disciplinary action has been taken under rule 69.1(b), - (e) an illegal or accidental action by a third party including a race official that causes serious damage to a yacht or injury to the crew, or - (f) being unable to be launched by equipment or service under the control of ACRM. - The request shall be made in writing within the time limit of rule 61.3 and shall identify the incident.
+- A request for redress or a Jury's decision to consider redress shall be based on a claim or possibility that a yacht's score in a race or series has, through no fault of her own, been made significantly worse by - (a) an improper action or omission of the race committee, - (b) action of a yacht that was breaking rule 14, - (c) action of a yacht that was penalized under rule 44.1(c), - (d) a yacht against which a penalty has been imposed under rule 2 or disciplinary action has been taken under rule 69.1(b), - (e) an illegal or accidental action by a third party including a race official that causes serious damage to a yacht or injury to the crew, or - (f) being unable to be launched by equipment or service under the control of ACRM. - The request shall be made in writing within the time limit of rule 61.3 and shall identify the incident.
 The Jury shall extend the time if there is good reason to do so.
 If the request for redress is because of circumstances that arise while racing she shall signal using the RO Comms as soon as possible after she becomes aware of those circumstances.

-SECTION B

-PROTESTS; REDRESS; RULE 69 ACTION
+SECTION B PROTESTS; REDRESS; RULE 69 ACTION